 As we looked out from the viewers’ platform of the restaurant, we saw the arched Bridge of the Americas, which was the original bridge to span the width of the canal.
 The second cable-stayed designed bridge, carried the Pan-American Highway.

 The Bridge of the Americas opened in 1962 and was the only major road crossing the canal, with traffic estimated at 10,000 vehicles per day.
 By 2004, that number jumped to 35,000 per day.
 Due to the high rate of traffic, the decision was made to build a second bridge.
 The opening date for that bridge was slated for 2003, the 90th anniversary of the first ships transit of the canal.

 Named for Panama’s centennial, the Centennial bridge is 262 feet high, which allows large vessels to pass below it.
 It boasts six lanes of traffic crossing the canal.
 Keep in mind that the cars the bridge was originally designed for were smaller cars as that’s all there was in Panama at that time.
 Today, crossing the bridges in an SUV, is somewhat scary and dangerous.
 The traffic moves at fast speeds and the lanes are very tight.
 Nine miles separates these bridges.

 Watching the colorful container ships, sometimes stacked so high its a wonder they float, was a fun thing to do.
-The canal is under construction at this time to widen the lanes and create another shipping lane which will allow for larger and more ships, but the project is taking longer than anticipated.
+The canal was under construction at this time to widen the lanes and create another shipping lane, which will allow for larger and more ships.
+However, the project was taking longer than anticipated.
 Make sure to download the ship finder app on your phone, which offers a map with live moving ships.
 From that, you can see specific facts about that ship such as name, dimensions, speed, and more.